Illinois Department of Transportation

 -

-Over-the-year, total nonfarm jobs increased in nine metropolitan areas, decreased in three, and remained unchanged in two for the year ending July 2024, according to data released today by the U.S. Bureau of Labor Statistics (BLS) and the Illinois Department of Employment Security (IDES).
-Over-the-year, the unemployment rate increased in all fourteen metropolitan areas.
+Over the year, total nonfarm jobs increased in eight metropolitan areas, decreased in five, and remained unchanged in one for the year ending August 2024.
+This information was released today by the U.S. Bureau of Labor Statistics (BLS) and the Illinois Department of Employment Security (IDES).
+Over the same period, the unemployment rate decreased in nine areas, increased in four, and was unchanged in one.

 -